 Oh the smell of fresh baked bread right out of the breadmaker!
 Spread your favorite jam, butters, honey on hot baked bread that you can make at home easily!
 How would you like to have fresh baked bread for years to come for less than $1…?!
 That’s how much this recently ended auction for a Cuisinart bread maker sold for: $0.31 – 31 bids total spent by all bidders, less than 31 bids were spent by the winning bidder flud71.

-This same Cuisinart bread maker that’s offered on DealDash via online auction has a buy it now price of $173.
+This same Cuisinart bread maker that’s offered on DealDash via penny auction has a buy it now price of $173.

 “Cuisinart Bread Maker Everybody loves homemade bread, but not everybody has time to make it.
 Now Cuisinart does it for you!
 Our versatile Bread Maker offers a variety of crust colors and loaf sizes, and 12 preprogrammed menu options.
 Foolproof recipes include low carb and gluten-free breads, as well as jams and sauces.
 With a convenient 13-hour Delay Start Timer, that wonderful aroma of just-baked bread can be waiting for you when you walk in the door.
 What’s Included Cuisinart Bread Maker Measuring cup, measuring spoon Recipe book Owner’s manual Product Features 12 preprogrammed menu options, 3 crust colors and 3 loaf sizes offer over 100 choices Cuisinart-quality technology promises superior crust, color and texture Classic lines, embossed logo, and large, sturdy stay-cool handles Removable lid with viewing window 15-minute Pause Bake-Only option 13-Hour Delay Start Timer Power Failure Backup.”